Chuka-J-Uzo/NoSQL_GUI_Project_IUBH/README.md

 ## About this Application

 This app is a solution for a small apparel retail store that needs to update prices of displayed items in response to the highly competitive pricing environment in its neighborhood.
+It works by creating a dummy data and pushing it into our `MongoDB` database for further manipulations.

 `MongoDB` is the choice for this application because it is a highly scalable, document-oriented NoSQL database that can handle a large volume of data and provides flexible data modeling.
 It also allows for easy integration with other technologies, making it an ideal choice for modern web applications.

 For quick data modelling and alterations to our database, we chose `MongoDB-Compass`. `MongoDB-Compass` is a GUI tool that provides a visual interface for managing and interacting with `MongoDB` databases, making it easier for users to navigate and work with the data.

+We also use TKinter GUI to link our python code to our NoSQL DB (MongoDB in this case).
+With this interface, entering the appropriate MongoDB queries below this document will allow you manipulate the actual database.

 We have also run this database on Docker in consideration of its advantages.
 Running `MongoDB` in a Docker container allows for easy deployment and management of the database, as well as providing a consistent and reproducible environment for the application.
 Containerization allows for better resource management and easier "horizontal" scaling of the application as the business grows.